quicwg/base-drafts/draft-ietf-quic-transport.md

 be arranged so that packets with a given connection ID always arrive at an instance that has connection state, unless that connection is no longer active.

+More generally, servers MUST NOT generate a stateless reset if a connection with the corresponding connection ID could be active.

-In the case of a cluster that uses dynamic load balancing, it's possible that a change in load balancer configuration could happen while an active instance retains connection state; even if an instance retains connection state, the change in routing and resulting stateless reset will result in the connection being terminated.
-If there is no chance in the packet being routed to the correct instance, it is better to send a stateless reset than wait for connections to time out.
+In the case of a cluster that uses dynamic load balancing, it's possible that a change in load balancer configuration could occur while an active instance retains connection state.
+Even if an instance retains connection state, the change in routing and resulting stateless reset will result in the connection being terminated.
+If there is no chance in the packet being routed to the correct instance in this new configuration, it is better to send a stateless reset than wait for connections to time out.
 However, this is acceptable only if the routing cannot be influenced by an attacker.

 ## Version Downgrade {#version-downgrade}